yomidevs/yomitan/README.md

 *   **What happened to AnkiWeb integration?
 Why was it removed?**

     The author of Anki wants to maintain tight control of AnkiWeb by restricting automated web requests, while at the same time not providing an API for adding or removing flash cards.
-As circumventing these restrictions led to account restrictions placed on users of this extension, I was forced to remove this feature.
-Note that it is still possible to automatically generate flashcards with the AnkiConnect plugin.
+As circumventing these limitations led to account restrictions placed on users of this extension, I was forced to remove this feature.
+Note that it is still possible to automatically generate flashcards with the [AnkiConnect](https://foosoft.net/projects/anki-connect) plugin.

 *   **Is it possible to use Yomichan with files saved locally on my computer?**